MavenCode/chatbotApp/README.md

 # chatbotApp
 Chatbot Demo App

-Greeto is a chatbotApp  that captures key aspects of AI with features sure as:
+ChatbotApp  captures key aspects of AI with features sure as:

 I. Intelligent chatting
 II.
 Image recognition(IMR) for upload document(for release in the beta version)